 Degree Programme in Primary Teacher Education, BA (Rauma) and MA (Turku)

-The programme provides students the opportunity to acquire a Master level teacher education in an international context.
-The combination of a Finnish Teacher qualification, a major in Education and the international context make programme unique.
+The programme provides student the opportunity to acquire a Master level teacher education in an international context.
+The combination of a Finnish Teacher qualification, a major in Education and the international context make the programme unique.
 The degree is oriented towards primary teacher education (pre-school and grades 1-6 in basic education).
-The programme consists of studies in educational sciences, practical training and studies that provide pedagogical skills required for positions in primary education.
+The programme consists of studies in educational science, practical training and studies that provide pedagogical skills required for positions in primary education.

 The aim of the degree programme is to educate well-qualified academic professionals, active future makers, critical and ethically responsible experts and researchers in the educational field.
 At the core of a teacher’s work lies the understanding and supporting of a child’s and group’s development.
 The dialogue between theory and practice takes place particularly during teaching practice periods, which offer a holistic view of a teacher’s work.